joyceeqq/carbon-credit-proj/README.md

 ```
 npm install ganache --global
 ```
+- Download IPFS via the IPFS website.
+Run `ipfs init` in your terminal to initialise IPFS on your machine and create a new IPFS repository.

 ### Editting or adding new smart contracts
 You can create `.sol` files insider the `contracts` directory.
 Write your solidity smart contracts for handling the various functions of our carbon credits system.
 Compile your contacts to check for any errors and generate ABI (Application Binary Interface):